 (Ala.
 Code § 13A-5-6, 13A-5-13 (2020).)

 Defendants with previous felony convictions will face longer sentences for subsequent felonies.
-The length of the enhanced penalties depend on the class of the current felony, the number of prior felony convictions, and sometimes the class of those prior convictions.
+The length of the enhanced penalties depends on the class of the current felony, the number of prior felony convictions, and sometimes the class of those prior convictions.

 If you have one prior conviction for a Class A, B, or C felony, your sentence for a current Class B or C felony will bump up to the next class.
 If your current conviction is for a Class A felony, the minimum sentence is increased to 15 years.
 (Ala.
 Code § 13A-5-9(a) (2020).)